EdoardoCappelli/Exploring-Adversarial-Learning-and-OOD-Detection/fgsm/README.md

 ├── eval.py         # Model evaluation script
 ├── eval_robust_cnn.py # Evaluate robustness of trained CNN
 ├── fgsm.py         # FGSM attack implementation
+├── results/
+├── checkpoints/    # Trained models weights
 ```

 ## Key Components
+### Model, Optimizer, Dataset Setup
+- CrossEntropyLoss as the loss function
+- Adam optimizer with a learning rate of 0.0001
+- CIFAR10 dataset

 ### `fgsm.py`
 This script implements the FGSM attack, a white-box adversarial attack designed to perturb input images in the direction of the gradient of the loss function, making the model misclassify the inputs.

-#### Main Functions
+A pre-trained CNN model on CIFAR10 is used for predictions.
+The main steps are described below:

+- Compute the loss using CrossEntropyLoss.
-- **`fgsm_attack`**: Generates adversarial examples by adding perturbations to the input image.
+- Calculate the gradient of the loss with respect to the input image.
-- **`show_attack`**: Visualizes the original image, adversarial image, and the perturbation applied.

-#### Script Highlights
-- The attack iteratively updates the input image based on the sign of the gradient.
+- The image is perturbed by the gradient's sign, scaled by the specified epsilon.
-- It uses a pre-trained CNN model for predictions.
-- Supports saving and optionally displaying adversarial examples.
+- The loop continues for a specified number of iterations (max_iter), modifying the image until it misclassifies or exceeds the iterations.

 ### `adv_training.py`
-This script facilitates adversarial training, a method to improve model robustness by incorporating adversarial examples during the training process.

-### `eval.py`
-Provides tools for evaluating the performance of the model on clean and adversarial samples.
+The CNN is trained on both clean and adversarial examples to increase robustness against adversarial attacks.

+- For each batch, adversarial examples (x_adv) are generated using the Fast Gradient Sign Method (FGSM).
+- Compute the loss, perform backpropagation, and adjust the image slightly in the direction of the gradient's sign.
+- The model is trained on the adversarial image (x_adv), and the loss is computed.
+- The optimizer updates the model's weights based on this adversarial loss.
+- The model is also trained on the original images to maintain performance on clean data.
+- Another round of optimization is performed using the original images.

 ## Running the FGSM Attack

 To execute the FGSM attack on CIFAR-10 using a pre-trained CNN model: